Where is Area Code 806?

 • Toll-Free: No

 For individuals and businesses interested in toll-free communication, other specific area codes (such as 800, 888, 877, and 866) are available under telecommunication regulations.
-For more details on toll-free assignments and usage, visit FCC regulations on toll-free telephone numbers (https://www.fcc.gov).
+For more details on toll-free assignments and usage, visit the FCC regulations on toll-free telephone numbers or call the Federal Communications Commission at 45 L Street NE, Washington, DC 20554.